Overcoming Conflicting Data when Updating a Neural Semantic Parser: Introduction

+To enable exploration of this problem on publicly available datasets, we propose a method to easily create simulated updates with conflicts (Section~\ref{sec:synthetic-changes}) and release our update data.
+The idea behind our method is to form updates in the reverse direction, relabeling instances of a particular intent or argument to simulate out-of-date labels.
+Using our proposed setup, we demonstrate how conflicting data greatly hinders learning of updates (Section~\ref{sec:conflicting-test}).

-To explore methods for making model updates in the presence of conflicting data, we propose an experimental setup for simulating updates to a neural semantic parser.
-We find that conflicting data greatly reduces model accuracy, as shown in Figure~\ref{fig:conflict_test}, and as a result, directly mixing in new data performs very poorly as a method for introducing model updates.
-We then explore several methods for mitigating the negative effects of conflicting data by modifying how we combine the old and the new data.
+In addition, we explore several methods for mitigating the negative effects of conflicting data by modifying how we combine the old and the new data (Section~\ref{sec:methods}).
 One approach is to keep the old and new datasets separate, but to share information indirectly with either fine-tuning or multi-task learning.
 Another approach is to explicitly filter data that is likely to conflict using a learned classifier.
-Each of these methods substantially improves performance compared to naively mixing in new data, and our best method closes 86\% of the accuracy gap between the baseline and an annotation-heavy upper bound where the entire original dataset is relabeled. \dgaddy{maybe say which method did best?}
+Each of these methods substantially improves performance compared to naively mixing in new data, establishing strong baselines for future work on this task.

+In summary, the contributions of this work are 1)~establishing an experimental setup to test updates with conflicting data, 2)~demonstrating that conflicting data leads to large losses in model performance if left unmitigated, and 3)~exploring several possible approaches to mitigate this problem.